Translate the Loanwords Too

 - In the case of loanwords, they might remain untranslated, even if they're used differently in the work's original language.

-- The phrase might be reworded either because the translator fails to realise that it's a word from their language or is determined to translate every part of the script whether necessary or not.
+- The phrase might be reworded either because the translator fails to realize that it's a word from their language or is determined to translate every part of the script whether necessary or not.

 - If the word is a loanword or has roots in another language entirely (for example, French phrases like "coup de grace" or Greek and Latin suffixes like "phobia" are both used in English often enough to be treated as a part of the language), then it's translated from that (for example, phobia becomes "fears" and "coup de grace" becomes "blow of mercy").
 This makes even less sense than the above, as it requires that the translator realise they're dealing with a word that's supposed to be foreign.